 Now on to the Facts!

 1.)
-Like most spiders, the males are much smaller than the females and are subject to predation by the female, if she’s not “in the mood”.
-So a wham, bam, thank you ma’am approach is best for the males; less they be lunch.
+Like other spiders, the males are much smaller than the females and are subject to predation by the female, if she’s not “in the mood”.
+So a wham, bam, thank you ma’am approach is best for the males; lest they be lunch.